omidarmat/onLearn/nginx.md

 ## HTTP2

+Let's right at the beginning go over a brief comparison between HTTP1 and HTTP2:

-- HTTP2 is a binary protocol, where HTTP1 is a textual one.
+- HTTP2 is a **binary protocol**, where HTTP1 is a textual one.
 Binary form is a far more compact way of transferring data, and it significantly reduces the chance of errors during data transfer.
-- HTTP2 compresses response headers, which again reduced transfer time.
+- HTTP2 **compresses response headers**, which again reduced transfer time.
-- The singlemost important feature for performance, is the fact that HTTP2 uses persistent connections.
+- The singlemost important feature for performance, is the fact that HTTP2 uses **persistent connections**.
 Opening a connection is a time-consuming process.
 It requires a handshake between the client and the server, and for this to happen, headers need to be passed on both ends each time.
 There is also a limit to how many concurrent connections a browser to a particular domain at once, making these connections even more valuable when trying to maximize client-side performance.
-- These persistent connections are also multiplexed, meaning that multiple assets such as HTML, CSS and JavaScript files can be combined into a single stream of binary data and transmitted over a single connection.
+- These persistent connections are also **multiplexed**, meaning that multiple assets such as HTML, CSS and JavaScript files can be combined into a single stream of binary data and transmitted over a single connection.
 HTTP1 requires a dedicated connections for each resource (simplexed connections).
-- HTTP2 can perform a server push.
+- HTTP2 can perform a **server push**.
 This means that the client can be informed of assets such as scripts, images and stylesheets along with the initial request for the page.

 Let's now see how to enable and configure HTTP2 in nginx.
 A requirement of HTTP2 is SSL or HTTPS.
 So before being able to use HTTP2, you need to enable at least the most basic configuration for SSL.
 So the first step is to add the HTTP2 module to our install.